 There’s nothing like having your very own pool.
 But whether you already have a pool, considering purchasing a home that has a pool or deciding what kind of pool you want to install, there are some key things to know about pools in general.
-Most people think there are only three options: inground, above ground and indoor.
+Most people think there are only three options for swimming pools: inground, above ground and indoor.
 There is another pool option that deserves consideration, semi-inground pools.
 Keep reading to learn more about the difference between inground and semi-inground pools and why you may prefer one over the other.

 Key Differences Between Inground and Semi-inground Pools